 The financial statements reflect the aggregate financial posture of the Department and include both the proprietary (Federal accounting standards) and budgetary resources of the Department.
-The Department is large and complex with an asset base of \$2.2 trillion, and more than 3 million military and civilian employees on installations in every state and around the world.
+The Department is large and complex with an asset base of \$2.3 trillion, and approximately 3 million military and civilian employees on installations in every state and around the world.